Devonshire Place

-Devonshire Place is a street in the City of Westminster, London, that runs from Marylebone Road in the north to Devonshire Street in the south.
+Devonshire Place is a street in the City of Westminster, that runs from Marylebone Road in the north to Devonshire Street in the south.
 A number of literary and society figures have lived in the street.
 At the north of the street is The London Clinic, one of England's largest private hospitals.

 History

 Devonshire Place was built between c1788 and 1800 on the Portland Estate (Howard de Walden since c1900).
 Originally part of Upper Wimpole Street, it took its present name by 1791.
 The name reflects the close family connection between the Dukes of Portland and the Duke of Devonshire.
 Most of the original houses survive, built under the supervision of builder and surveyor John White.
 They were big houses with large frontages and White built his own house at the top end - Devonshire Place House.